supercomputersfordl2017/supercomputersfordl2017.github.io/index.md

 * 8:00 - 8:10 - Welcome
 * 8:10 - 8:30 - Nitish Keskar - "Generalization Gap"
-* 8:30 - 8:50 - Elad Hoffer - "Closing the Generalization Gap"
+* 8:30 - 8:50 - Itay Hubara, Elad Hoffer - "Closing the Generalization Gap"
 * 8:50 - 9:10 - Sam Smith - "Don't Decay the Learning Rate, Increase the Batchsize"
 * 9:10 - 9:30 - Priya Goyal - "ImageNet in 1 Hour"
 * 9:30 - 9:50 - Chris Ying - "ImageNet is the New MNIST"